Vasai Creek Railway Bridge: History

 The Panjoo Island served as the base of operations, where the main stocking house, powerhouse, and stores were located.
 Preliminary works for the construction of approach banks and stacking yards were commenced at the start of 1920, but the preparatory works wasn't taken in hand until the start of 1923.
 Although it was initially expected that all plant would be ready for work by 1923-24; however this was delayed due to the non delivery of electrical and other plant.
 The bridges reached an advanced stage of construction in August 1925.

-The 'new' bridge was decommissioned, and replaced by two newer bridges to the east, in 1983.
-In 2018, a dredger, 'Sea King' hit the piers of the abandoned bridge.
+The original steel bridge was decommissioned and replaced by the new, first concrete bridge to the east in 1983.
+The second concrete bridge was constructed in 2004 as part of the – quadrupling work, however the 3rd & 4th tracks between Borivali and Virar weren't opened until 2007.
+2018, a dredger, 'Sea King' hit the piers of the abandoned bridge.